common name: American grasshopper

 Figure 3.
 Adult female American grassshopper (top), Schistocerca americana (Drury), ovipositing eggs (bottom).
 Photograph by John L. Capinera, University of Florida.

-Nymphs; The nymphs hatch from the eggs three to four weeks after deposition and must work their way to the surface.
+Nymphs: The nymphs hatch three to four weeks after the eggs are deposited and must work their way to the surface.
 The nymphs go through five or six instars before reaching adulthood.
 Initially the nymphs remain aggregated in small groups, moving from plant to plant and feeding gregariously.
 As they grow older they become less aggregated.

 Figure 4.
 Aggregation of newly hatched first instars of American grasshopper, Schistocerca americana (Drury), resting on blades of grass.
 Photograph by John L. Capinera, University of Florida.